ticketfrei/ticketfrei/README.md

 ### blacklisting

-You also need to edit the goodlist and the blacklist.
+You also need to edit the goodlist and blacklist.
 They are in the "goodlists" and "blacklists" folders.
-All text files in those directories will be used, so you should delete our templates; but feel free to use them as an orientation.
+All text files in those directories will be used, so you should delete our templates.
+But feel free to use them as an orientation.

 Just add the words to the goodlist, which you want to require.
-A report is only spread, if it contains at least one of them.
+A report is only spread if it contains at least one of them.
 If you want to RT everything, just add a ```*```.

-There is also a blacklist, which you can use to automatically sort out malicious tweets.
+There is also a blacklist, which you can use to automatically sort out malicious messages.
 Be careful though, our filter can't read the intention with which a word was used.
 Maybe you wanted it there.

 ### screen